The type of vehicle you own in Indiana can make a big difference in how much you pay for car insurance.

 Ranked: The cheapest cars to insure in Indiana

-Below, you’ll find a breakdown of the cheapest cars to insure in Indiana and their average six-month full coverage insurance premiums.
+The table below highlights the most affordable vehicles to insure in Indiana, including their average six-month full coverage premiums.

 Car make-model | Average six-month premium |